Eduard-Prokhorikhin/ServerDocs/docs/services.md

       - 8082:80
     restart: always
 ```
-Create a server.yml in your settings directory with the following content (for more options see [server.yml](https://github.com/binwiederhier/ntfy/blob/main/server/server.yml):
+Create a server.yml in your settings directory with the following content and restart the container (for more options see [server.yml](https://github.com/binwiederhier/ntfy/blob/main/server/server.yml):
 ```
 # Default stuff
 base-url: "http://ntfy.eduardp.com"